-And finally, some notes for my next post:
+And finally, some notes for a post that may come later:

 Jesus on those so-called Open Borders.
 Matthew 25:38 is generally translated “when did we see you a stranger and welcome you, or naked and clothe you?”
 But the better translation from the original Hebrew is alien.
 As in “”when did we see you an alien and welcome you?”
 In turn, Matthew 25:43 is properly translated, “I was an alien and you did not welcome me.”
 Followed by Matthew 25:45-46: “‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.’
 Then they will go away to eternal punishment, but the righteous to eternal life.”